-- (b) A public hearing conducted pursuant to Section 34-13-26 shall be provided by the board to any licensee for whom the board is considering the probation, suspension, or revocation of a license. - (c) The board may suspend, revoke, or place on probation a license if the licensee is found guilty of any of the following: - (1) Conviction of a crime involving moral turpitude, as defined by this chapter, including, but not limited to, any crime where the individual has to register as a sex offender in any jurisdiction. - (2) Unprofessional conduct, which is defined to include any of the following: - a.
-Misrepresentation or fraud in the conduct of the business or the profession of any license issued pursuant to this chapter. - b.
-False or misleading advertising as a licensee under this chapter or knowingly engaging in any advertising which is misleading or inaccurate. - c.
+- (a) The board may refuse to license any person or establishment for violation of this chapter.
+If the board refuses to issue, grant, or renew a license based on a violation of this chapter, including, but not limited to, violations listed in subsection (c), the licensee or prospective licensee may request a public hearing before the board to appeal the action of the board.
+The request for a public hearing shall be submitted to the board in writing within 14 calendar days after the date of the refusal.
+Upon request, the board shall provide the licensee or prospective licensee with 20 days' notice of the public hearing by United States certified mail.
+The public hearing shall be conducted pursuant to Section 34-13-26. - (b) A public hearing conducted pursuant to Section 34-13-26 shall be provided by the board to any licensee for whom the board is considering the probation, suspension, or revocation of a license. - (c) The board may suspend, revoke, or place on probation a license if the licensee is found guilty of any of the following: - (1) Conviction of a crime involving moral turpitude including, but not limited to, any crime where the individual has to register as a sex offender in any jurisdiction. - (2) Unprofessional conduct, which is defined to include any of the following: - a.
+Misrepresentation or fraud in the conduct of the business or the profession of a funeral director or embalmer. - b.
+False or misleading advertising as a funeral director or embalmer or knowingly engaging in any advertising which is misleading or inaccurate in any material particular. - c.
 Solicitation of dead human bodies by the licensee, his or her agents, assistants, or employees, from medical professionals or clergy, whether the solicitation occurs after death or while death is impending. - d.
 Solicitation of dead human bodies by the licensee, his or her agents, assistants, or employees whether the solicitation occurs after death or while death is impending. - e.
-Employment by the licensee of a person or persons to be used for the purpose of obtaining or soliciting business, whether the solicitation occurs after death or while death is impending. - f.
-Employment directly or indirectly of any apprentice, agent, assistant, embalmer, employee, or other person, on part or full time or on commission, for the purpose of calling upon individuals or institutions where a death has occurred or is imminent by whose influence dead human bodies may be turned over to a particular funeral director or embalmer or funeral establishment, or both. - g.
-The buying of business by the licensee, his or her agents, assistants, or employees. - h.
-Gross immorality. - i.
-Aiding or abetting an unlicensed person, establishment, or entity in violation of this chapter.
+Employment by the licensee of a person or persons to be used for the purpose of obtaining or soliciting funeral directing or embalming business.